Menu Close

 Fulfilment Rate = (No of orders entirely fulfilled/Total orders received)*100

-With a Distributor Management system integrated with his SFA, Anil was able to see that the Fulfilment Rate from his North Delhi distributor was almost 90%, but it was below 80% for the Dwarka distributor.
-The reason why the Dwarka distributor was below 80% was that he didn’t want to raise too many POs and lock his liquidity in Anil’s products because the margins that his company gave him weren’t high enough!
-Thanks to the insights coming in from his automation solution, Anil was able to identify the root cause of low fulfilment rate this quickly.
+As it turned out, the reason for the lower rate for the latter was that he didn’t want to spend too much (and thus lock his liquidity) in Anil’s products because the margins that his company gave him weren’t high enough!
+Thanks to this important insight from his automation solution, Anil was able to identify the root cause of the low fulfilment rate in no time.

-#5.
-Collections, Outstanding and Ledger
+Collections, Outstanding, and Ledger

-#6.
 Demand capture

 Total Orders Received by Distributor = Orders via SFA + Direct Orders